hazelkrobinson/hazelkrobinson.github.io/projects/micromouse.md

   - Robotics
   - Arduino
   - C++
-summary: "My project seeks to answer the following questions:
+summary: "My project seeks to answer the following questions:<br>
-➔ Which counties in Georgia are most vulnerable to high opioid mortality rates?
+➔ Which counties in Georgia are most vulnerable to high opioid mortality rates?<br>
-➔ Do high risk counties have access to affordable naloxone, and which counties are in most need of additional free naloxone distribution boxes?
-Opioid overdose death vulnerability rankings can be developed for counties by assessing socioeconomic and opioid-related indicators with opioid overdose mortality outcomes using a regression model approach (Sawyer et al., 2021, Van Handel et al., 2016).
+➔ Do high risk counties have access to affordable naloxone, and which counties are in most need of additional free naloxone distribution boxes?"
-"
 ---

 <div class="text-center p-4">